How to make shoes slip resistant?

-Traction spray is a low-cost way to manufacture an anti-slip shoe base that lasts practically indefinitely.
+Traction spray is a low-cost way to manufacture an anti-slippery shoe base that lasts practically indefinitely.

 If you’re on a budget but still want slip-resistant work boots, traction spray is the way to go.

-It’s great for shoe soles and works just as well as adhesives and puff paints.
+It’s great for shoes soles and works just as well as adhesives and paints.